WellFiredDevelopment/dotPeekDocumentation/sphinx/source/getting-started/quickstart.rst

 Next Step
 ---------

-In the coming pages, you’ll learn more about .Peek’s User Interface, and how are stored and managed your build reports.
+In the coming pages, you’ll learn more about .Peek’s User Interface, and how your build reports are stored and managed.